Consistency Is Ruining My Life

-Consistency is ruining my life.
 Most days, I’m somewhere between deleting myself from the internet entirely and knowing I’ll show up again tomorrow.
-Because consistency works.
+After all, consistency works.

 The algorithm whisperers love to preach consistency, but skip right past the law of diminishing returns.
-Turns out, talking about it isn’t very profitable.
-It means doing less, not more.
+Turns out, talking about it isn’t very profitable because it means doing less, not more.
 But putting in more reps is how I solve most things.
 It’s a game of skill acquisition, and it’s even saved my life more than once.
 That said, right now, publishing online as consistently as I do fits squarely in the diminishing returns camp.

 But, like a lot of stubborn men, I suck at knowing when to quit.